Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Results

 where $n \equiv i, \alpha$ labels the unit cell $i$ and the orbital $\alpha$.
 The solutions of this Hamiltonian are given by Green's functions, with the Nambu-Gorkov formalism where, for a lattice with $M$ orbitals in the unit cell, both the Green's functions and self-energies are $2M \times 2M$ matrices.
 This is essential since we have to include anomalous components that describe Cooper pairing in the system.
 The Green's functions and the self-energy are then given by

 where $G_i(i\omega_n)$ and $\Sigma_i(i\omega_n)$ ($F_i(i\omega_n)$ and $S_i(i\omega_n)$) are the normal (anomalous) components of the Green's function and the self-energy, respectively.
 All of these components are $M\times M$ matrices.
 We assume the Green's functions and self-energies depend only on the relative unit cell index $i$ because of the translational invariance of the lattice.
+Because we use real-space DMFT, the self-energy is approximated to be diagonal in the orbital indices (see section Methods).
 The order parameters of each orbital can be obtained from the diagonal elements of the anomalous components of the local Green's functions, $F_{loc}(i\omega_n)$, which we calculate using dynamical mean-field theory (DMFT):

-We also calculate the superfluid weight for the presented lattices with DMFT using linear response theory (details are presented in section \ref{sec:Methods}).
+We also calculate the superfluid weight for the presented lattices with DMFT using linear response theory (details are presented in the Methods section).